sgmurphy/wordpress-plugins/print-invoices-packing-slip-labels-for-woocommerce/readme.txt

 == Upgrade Notice ==

-= 4.6.0 =
+= 4.6.1 =
-* [New] - Added an option to use currency code instead of currency symbol in all documents
-* [New] - Added an option to use an extended library to support the currency symbol
-* [Tweak] - Use shipping phone number in the Tel field instead of billing phone number on the shipping label, if the shipping phone number is available
-* [Tweak] - Hide unnecessary data when using the Smart Coupon Bogo feature by WebToffee
-* [Tweak] - Remove the shipping address phone number label by default
-* [Tweak] - Maintain consistency in line heights
-* [Tweak] - Changed the document title color in all templates
-* [Tweak] - Hide the "inclusive of tax" text when the order has no tax
+* [Fix] - Resolved the issue where the automatic cleanup interval time could be set below 1440 minutes
-* [Tweak] - Document PDF names should use the sequence number instead of the post ID when the prefix is set to the order number
+* [Tweak] - Directly open the print window without showing a preview in the browser when the preview option is disabled
-* [Tweak] - Fetch the site name as the company name and department name during the first installation
-* [Tweak] - Added the address line 2 field in the form wizard for the first installation
+* [Tweak] - Added a notification message for the payment received stamp when the mPDF add-on is active
-* [Tweak] - Added the processing and completed statuses in automatic invoice creation option by default
+* [Tweak] - Defaulted the RTL support option to enabled
-* [Enhancement] - Decimal quantity support
-* [Enhancement] - Sort orders when doing bulk print or download of documents
-* [Compatibility] - Tested OK with WordPress v6.6
+* [Tweak] - Included additional system information on the system configuration page
+* [Tweak] - Removed unnecessary filters from the filter page
-* [Compatibility] - Tested OK with WooCommerce v9.1.2
+* [Compatibility] - Tested OK with WooCommerce v9.2.3